Missouri school district reinstates spanking if parents OK

 “Parents are experts on what works for their own children,” Prinstein said.
 “But it’s important for parents to be educated on very substantial science literature demonstrating again that corporal punishment is not a consistently effective way of changing undesirable behavior.”

 Sarah Font, an associate professor of sociology and public policy at Pennsylvania State University, coauthored a 2016 study on the subject.
 Her research found that districts using corporal punishment are generally in poor, Republican-leaning rural areas in Southern states.
-Font said Black children are disproportionately subjected to it, in part because the policies are more commonplace in districts with higher minority populations.
+Font said Black children are disproportionately subjected to it.

-Craven also pointed to racial bias that leads people to view the behavior of Black students differently from other students.
+The disparity frustrates Ellen Reddy, of the Nollie Jenkins Family Center, which advocates on issues such as corporal punishment and special education.

-“And the thing that I always have to say — that I hate that I have to say — is that Black children are not more likely to misbehave in school.
-They’re not more likely to break school rules,” she said.
+“Look at the history of violence against Black and brown bodies," said Reddy, who described herself as a Black mother of sons and a grandson.
+“Since we’ve been in this country, there’s been violence perpetrated against our children, our families, our foreparents.
+So when do we stop that kind of violence?"

 Cassville School District spokeswoman Mindi Artherton was out of the office Friday and a woman who answered the phone in her office suggested reading the policy.
 She said staff had already done interviews.
 “At this time, we will focus on educating our students,” she added, before hanging up.

-The policy says a witness from the district must be present and that the discipline will not be used in front of other students.
+The policy says a witness from the district, which is in a county that is around 93% white, must be present and that the discipline will not be used in front of other students.

 “When it becomes necessary to use corporal punishment, it shall be administered so that there can be no chance of bodily injury or harm,” the policy says.
 “Striking a student on the head or face is not permitted.”